JuliaRandom/RandomExtensions.jl/README.md

 the first interpretation, partly because it was the first implemented, and also because it may actually be the one most useful (and offers the tersest API to compete with `randstring`).
 But as this package is still unstable, this choice may be revisited in the future.
-Note that it's easy to get the result of the second interpretation via either `rand(Combine(String), 3)`, `rand(String, (3,))` or `rand(String, Vector, 3)`.
+Note that it's easy to get the result of the second interpretation via either `rand(make(String), 3)`, `rand(String, (3,))` or `rand(String, Vector, 3)`.